 Who is Liable for a Road Defect Claim?

 A road defect accident is unlike other types of car accidents.
 It can be much more complicated to pursue a road defect claim as opposed to a standard accident claim.
 Why?
-It’s because in road defect cases, the root cause of the accident is about the condition of the road itself, not just the behavior of the drivers.
-It can be relatively easy to point the finger at a negligent driver for talking on the phone or drinking alcohol, but it is much more difficult to prove negligence by a government agency or contractor.
+It’s because in road defect cases, the root cause of the accident is about the condition of the road itself, not just the drivers’ behavior.

 Identifying the source of liability for a road defect claim can take intensive investigation because several different parties may have been responsible for contributing to the conditions that led to the accident.
 In general, liability for a road defect claim may fall on one or more of the following parties: